xdbai-source/Rice-Plant-Counting/README.md

 2. Download all the codes to your local computer.

-3. Download URC test dataset by the link: https://pan.baidu.com/s/1jCWfHd8MU8vVBrXAnoQzzQ?pwd=7386 code: 7386
+3. Download URC test dataset by the link: https://pan.baidu.com/s/19V0qWDPo9f_5nuMkB4HDFA?pwd=haus code：haus

-   Download checkpoint by the link: https://pan.baidu.com/s/1y2GK15TDqLsUXVHBNSEAkA?pwd=d486 code: d486
+   Download checkpoint by the link: https://pan.baidu.com/s/1TGVFQsi-hRldlk29TRQrGg?pwd=3mcw code：3mcw

 4. Unrar the above two files to the codes folder.